WorkingCodePod/workingcode/src/episodes/141-building-stuff-so-you-can-build-stuff.md

 [00:29:59] **Tim:** change?
 What was hard?
 What was easy?

 [00:30:01] **Ben:** If I can go down a quick aside for a second, this reminds me of a story from, I went to a Hal Helms workshop.
-Hal Helms was a guy in the cold fusion world for, for many years.
+Hal Helms was a guy in the ColdFusion world for, for many years.
 He was holding this workshop down in Florida.
 I mean, God, like 15 years ago, maybe.
-Anyway, one of the other attendees at the workshop, his company was building an e commerce platform.
+Anyway, one of the other attendees at the workshop, his company was building an Ecommerce platform.

-[00:30:26] **Ben:** And in order to make sure that the e commerce platform worked, they decided to build an online store as, as a demo site, kind of like this, building it to make sure that the thing you're building for people works and the idea that they came up with was that where the guy lived, there was a baker in town who made gluten free bread and 15 years ago, that wasn't such a common thing like it is today.
+[00:30:26] **Ben:** And in order to make sure that the Ecommerce platform worked, they decided to build an online store as, as a demo site, kind of like this, building it to make sure that the thing you're building for people works and the idea that they came up with was that where the guy lived, there was a baker in town who made gluten free bread and 15 years ago, that wasn't such a common thing like it is today.

 [00:30:49] **Ben:** So he's like, Oh, here's a, here's an idea.
 We'll make a gluten free bread online shop and people will buy and will literally just go down to the store and buy a loaf of bread and package it up and ship it to people.
-And he said it became so popular that they ended up making more money from selling the bread out of this bakery than they did from selling the e commerce platform itself.
+And he said it became so popular that they ended up making more money from selling the bread out of this bakery than they did from selling the Ecommerce platform itself.

 [00:31:10] **Adam:** And I bet you the baker was happy too.